Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 9. Monitoring and Responding to Reviews

-Reviews shouldn’t be a one-way street.
+Feedbacks shouldn’t be a one-way street.
 Engaging with patients builds trust and signals to Google that your practice is active and reputable.

 How to respond (without violating HIPAA):